• Skip to main content

 An overhead closeup horizontal photo looking inside a cast iron pot of turkey chili with beans, chorizo, and tomatoes.

-Why this mole turkey chili recipe works?
+Why this easy and unique chili recipe works?

 This chocolaty, cinnamony, and meaty chili is pungent and spicy with just a slight hint of Mexican beer in the background for even more flavor.